mustafaglr/pr-preview-widget/README.md

 ## ✅ Final Notes

 * The widget is designed to be responsive and informative.
-* Branch and reviewer filters make it ide al for multi-team environments.
+* Branch and reviewer filters make it ideal for multi-team environments.
 * Project selection via regex or dropdown ensures flexibility.